Snejcom: Ice and entertainment center

 The ice and entertainment area included an ice rink, fitness center, aquatic zone with national-style baths, children's arcade machines, and a laser tag arena.
 The infrastructure also featured a conference hall, restaurants, sports shops, locker rooms, a sports equipment rental service, and a repair workshop.

 Structural features

 To conserve cold, all thermal bridges were located outside the cold zone.
 The ski hall was designed in the shape of an ellipse, which enclosed the thermal bridges and shielded the ceiling panels from solar radiation.

 Snow

-Snow in the complex was produced using the "ice-crash" system (snow chips) by grinding ice plates into snow in special icemaker with a daily capacity of 90 tons.
+Snow in the complex was produced using the "ice-crash" system (snow chips) by grinding ice plates into snow in a special icemaker with a daily capacity of 90 tons.
 The shredded snow was transported to the slope through pipes.
 The "ice-crash" technology maintained comfortable climatic conditions.
 The snow cover reached a thickness of 50 cm, and the total weight of the snow on the slope was nearly 5 tons.